bahmutov/grep-tests-from-pull-requests/README.md

 The entire list will be returned in the property `additionalSpecs`.
 Back ticks will be removed.

+## pagesToTest

+You can pass parts of URLs that the tests should visit if you are using [cypress-visited-urls](https://github.com/bahmutov/cypress-visited-urls) plugin.
+List the URLs as a list after:

+    Find specs that visit these pages:

+    - /homepage/u1234
+    - /checkout/step

+Then your project can use `cypress-visited-urls` plugin to check which specs visit the list of these URLs

 ## Resolved value

 The function might resolve with an object if the pull request was found.
 You can check if the user wants to run all the tests, or a list of tags